php-fig/fig-standards/proposed/http.md

 // Outputs: baz bar
 ```

+Because some headers cannot be concatenated using a comma (e.g., Set-Cookie),
+the most accurate method used for serializing message headers is to iterate
+over header values and serialize based on any rules for the specific header.
 Implementations MAY choose to internally maintain the state of classes
-implementing HeaderValuesInterface using an array of strings or a string value.
+implementing `HeaderValuesInterface` using an array of strings or a string
-However, it is recommended that implementations maintain the internal state
+value.
+However, it is recommended that implementations maintain the internal
-using an array so that headers that cannot be concatenated using a comma
+state using an array so that headers that cannot be concatenated using a comma
-(e.g., Set-Cookie) can be serialized using the array values rather than an
+can be serialized using the array values rather than an invalid string.
+For
-invalid string.

-Because some headers cannot be concatenated using a comma, the most accurate
-method used for serializing message headers is to iterate over header values
-and serialize based on any rules for the specific header.

-For example, when converting an object implementing RequestInterface to a
+example, when converting an object implementing `RequestInterface` to a string,
-string, an underlying implementation MAY mimic the following behavior.
+an underlying implementation MAY mimic the following behavior.

 ```php
 $str = $message->getUrl() . ' ' . $path . ' HTTP/'